-Any corporation, company, individual or association, including their lessees, trustees or receivers, or any sanitary district, cooperative association, town, village or city that owns, operates, manages or controls any plant or fixed equipment within Wisconsin for the conveyance of communications, electric power, light, heat, fuel, gas, oil, petroleum products, water, steam, fluids, sewerage, drainage, irrigation, or similar facilities.
+Any corporation, company, individual or association, including their lessees, trustees or receivers, or any sanitary district, cooperative association, town, village or city that owns, operates, manages or controls any plant or fixed equipment within Wisconsin for the production, transmission, delivery or furnishing of communications, electric power, light, heat, fuel, gas, oil, petroleum products, water, steam, fluids, sewerage, storm water not connected with highway drainage, irrigation, or similar commodity, which directly or indirectly serves the public.

-The owners or operators of cable television systems, cellular phone and paging (wireless) systems, publicly owned fire or police signal systems, traffic and street lighting facilities or privately owned facilities that perform any of the utility functions above.
+The term includes the owners or operators of cable television systems, cellular phone and paging (wireless) systems, publicly-owned fire or police signal systems, traffic and street lighting facilities or privately-owned facilities that perform any of the utility functions above.
+It also includes those utility-type facilities that are owned or leased by a government agency for its own use or otherwise dedicated solely to governmental use.